Garry Moore (mayor)

 Garry Anthony Moore (born 8 January 1951) is a former mayor of Christchurch, New Zealand, serving from 1998 to 2007.
 Subsequently, he was a board member of the NZ Transport Agency.
 He is a 'South Island enthusiast'.

 Early life

 Moore was born in Palmerston North in 1951 and received his schooling there.
 He trained as an accountant; first at Palmerston North Technical Institute and then at Christchurch Polytechnic Institute of Technology.
 He had come to Christchurch through his love for vintage cars; the Vintage Car Club was founded in the city and rural roads around Christchurch are ideal for excursions in old cars.
 He met his wife, Pam Sharpe, while they were both studying at Christchurch Polytechnic.
 They were married in 1977 and have two girls and two boys.
 In the 1980s, he was involved in several schemes helping unemployed people.
-Whale Watch Ltd in Kaikōura is one such company that he helped set up.
+Whale Watch Kaikōura is one such company that he helped set up.